TheSunShiningDev/dotfiles/rootDOCS/README.md

 - .ipfs/ - ipfs stuff
 - .vscode - stuff for vs code
 - .config/lazygit/config.yml - where the file lives on linux, I don't need to configure anything for lazygit
+- .config/broot - A new way to see and navigate directory trees

 **ZSH**
 - [.zshrc](zshrc.md) - configuration for zsh